Web content filtering

 Users are prevented from accessing websites in blocked categories, whether they're browsing on-premises or away.

 Your security team can conveniently deploy policies to groups of users using device groups defined in Microsoft Defender for Endpoint role-based access control settings.

 Your security team can access web reports in the same central location, with visibility over actual blocks and web usage.

 Before trying out this feature, make sure you meet the following requirements:

-- Devices running Windows 10 Anniversary Update (version 1607) or later with the latest antivirus/antimalware updates.
+Your organization's devices are running Windows 10 Anniversary Update (version 1607) or later, or Windows 11 with the latest antivirus/antimalware updates.

-- Windows Defender SmartScreen and Network Protection are enabled on your organization's devices.
+Windows Defender SmartScreen and Network Protection are enabled on your organization's devices.